Boiled Linseed Oil Explained: Uses, Advantages, and Tips

 To prevent fires:

-Disposal: After use, either wash cloths in warm soapy water or place them in fireproof containers such as metal cans with lids or old BBQ grills outside.
+Disposal: After use, wash cloths in warm soapy water and store in fireproof containers outside or metal cans that have lids or old BBQ grills.

 Practical Applications of Boiled Linseed Oil